pwtail/readme/README.md

 Some people know that some advanced Python REPL's like IPython, allow expressions like `await smth`.
 However, nested event loops are not allowed, so you can not call async functions when debugging an async service.
-To work around that problem people usually use [nest_asyncio](https://github.com/erdewit/nest_asyncio), which patches asyncio.
+To work around the problem people usually use [nest_asyncio](https://github.com/erdewit/nest_asyncio), which patches asyncio.

 To my surprise, the greenlet approach works in the REPL out of the box.
 Even in the regular Python REPL, pdb!